There are a couple of common misconceptions you should quickly forget when first adding this sunny and brilliant plant to your yard.

 When French settlers arrived in America, they found sunchokes being cultivated as far east as Cape Cod, Massachusetts.
 Taking interest in the crop, they brought the tuber back over the Atlantic to Europe.

 There, it became a mainstay of French cuisine, as it remains today.
-The tasty, tuberous culinary delight is often considered a nuttier, sweeter version of the potato for culinary purposes, with countless French recipes in circulation – as covered in this article from the New York Times archive.
+The tasty, tuberous culinary delight is often considered a nuttier, sweeter version of the potato for culinary purposes, with countless French recipes in circulation.

 Over the hundreds of years since it was introduced to the Western world, various cultivars and varieties have been selected, bred, and perfected for taste and tuber size.
 Many glorious colors are available to select from as well, to enhance the beauty of any meal.

 A combination of European and Native agriculture and cuisine brings us the knowledge and techniques you can easily use to grow and eat this heart-warming plant – or even add it to next season’s garden plan!

 The nice thing about growing Jerusalem artichokes: you don’t have to start them from seed.
 Obtain tubers in the spring from a local farming or gardening store, or seek them out online, to provide the starting “source” of your crop.

 It’s better to start with small, younger tubers.
 Don’t feel the need to get larger ones, as more mature tubers tend to have a harder time with transplant in their older age (though most could still handle it, if necessary).